nikmy/Go-Algorithm/lambda/church/README.md

 If you want to explore this funny code, I have an order for you:
 1. `basic.go` — obviously
 2. `numeral.go` — until you see something new and awkward
-3. `boolean.go` — nice guys
+3. `all_tests.go` — know how do they work
-4. `numeral.go` — before division
+4. `boolean.go` — nice guys
-5. `compare.go` — they will save us
+5. `numeral.go` — before division
-6. `dirty.go` — disgusting hacks
+6. `compare.go` — they will save us
-7. `numeral.go` — the main boss, division and mod
+7. `recurse.go` — very powerful idea
-8. `klop.go` — are you sure?
+8. `numeral.go` — the main boss, division and mod